 If you keep saving money into KiwiSaver at your current rate, how much you will you have saved when you retire?
 One way to find out is with an online calculator.

-Online calculators use a variety of assumptions (inflation, pay increases, fund returns) to predict what your KiwiSaver fund will be worth when you retire.
+Online calculators use a variety of assumptions (inflation, pay increases, fund returns) to predict what KiwiSaver fund will be worth when you retire.
 These assumptions differ by calculator, so it’s a good idea to try a few and see where the balance lies.

 Here are just three (of the many) valid examples you can check out: